Meet the Team

-Brandon Bethune is a first year journalism student with a love and passion for professional wrestling.
+Brandon Bethune is a second year journalism student with a love and passion for professional wrestling.
 He’s also an avid Manchester United fan and occasional NBA viewer, as well as once picking an NFL team out of a hat, who went on to win the SuperBowl (2016 Denver Broncos for the win!).
 You can expect regular wrestling ramblings and occasional football complaints out of Brandon here on ENRG Sport, and in the future as he aims to enter the niche area of wrestling journalism after he graduates.

 Twitter – @bsbethune

-Matthew is a first year Journalism student, mainly writing about Formula One.
+Matthew is a second year Journalism student, mainly writing about Formula One.
 He has been an F1 fan long enough that he remembers a time when Mercedes was not winning everything single race.
 On the sad weekends without a Grand Prix, he spends his time watching a variety of esports or walking the dog.

 Twitter – @matthewh4802

-Calum Macaulay is a first year Journalism student who’s lived in just about every postcode in Glasgow.
+Calum Macaulay is a second year Journalism student who’s lived in just about every postcode in Glasgow.
 The only sport he has much knowledge about is football, but that won’t stop him repeating what he’s heard from others when talking about other sports and passing it off as his own opinion.
 He is a lifelong Celtic fan who will most likely be seen slagging the Celtic board.
 Calum hopes for a career in sports broadcasting after graduating.